spring-media/adsolutions-implementationReference/README.md

 List every ad that you order from the ad server.
 You can find a visual illustration for the adPlacements [here](https://github.com/spring-media/adsolutions-implementationReference/blob/master/publisher-display-reference.md#ad-placements-overview).

+**Important**: Please make sure, that you provide an adSlot for each placement, that you define here.

 </td>
 <td>